2KurvaGaming/harvard-cs50-intro-to-cs/notes/harvard-cs50-intro-WEEK-1.md

 **📘 Visual Studio Code for CS50** Coding playground — where the magic begins✨
 ---
+# Visual Studio Code for CS50

+- 🖥️ `vscode-cs50` – The text editor that is utilized for this course is Visual Studio Code, aka VS Code, affectionately referred to as [cs50.dev](https://cs50.dev/), which can be accessed via that same URL

 ## 🔁 From Source Code to Machine Code
 - 🧠 Machines only speak binary
   Deep down, computers understand just ones and zeros — it's all 1s and 0s to them.